This post may contain affiliate links, which help keep this content free. (Full disclosure)

-This section shows how to make shrimp fajitas, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make shrimp fajitas, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Marinate.
 In a bowl, add shrimp, homemade fajita seasoning, 2 tablespoons of oil, lime juice, and minced garlic.
 Toss to coat and set aside to marinate.